NunoAlexandre/nunoalexandre.github.io/_posts/2018-01-28-a-case-for-dependent-types.markdown

 That means that we can have functions that accept all types of `Value`s:

 {% highlight haskell%}
-resetWithDefault :: Value a -> b
-resetWithDefault (StringValue _) = StringValue "Hello, world!" resetWithDefault (IntValue _) = IntValue 3
+resetWithDefault :: Value a -> Value b resetWithDefault (StringValue _) = StringValue "Hello, world!" resetWithDefault (IntValue _) = IntValue 3
 {% endhighlight %}